The difference between Polyurethane and Epoxy Flooring

 2. Epoxy floors and polyurethane floors react differently to different chemicals

 Epoxy and polyurethane flooring react differently to different chemicals they are exposed to.
 This makes polyurethanes the favoured choice in food industries that have contact to lactic acids.
-Epoxy flooring under these conditions could turn yellow in color and could even experience corrosion.
+Epoxy flooring under these conditions could turn yellow and could even experience corrosion.

 Epoxy floors are more suited to industries which have exposure to sulphuric acids as epoxy flooring is more resistant than polyurethane.

 Polyurethane flooring is particularly sensitive to humidity.
-Epoxy resins are also sensitive to moisture the damage will be far more limited to some discoloration or blushing.
+Epoxy resins are also sensitive to moisture the damage will be far more limited to some discolouration or blushing.
 This means, in industries where humidity could be a factor, epoxy is the safer choice.